yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/dml_insert.md

 ## Synopsis

-The `INSERT` statement adds a row to a specified table.
+The `INSERT` command adds one or more rows to the specified table.

 ## Syntax